digitallinguistics/API/README.md

 To use the REST API, your application will need to construct requests to various URLs that map to different kinds of resources in the database.

 #### URL Syntax
 Each resource in the database corresponds to a different URL.
 For example, the language with an ID of `17` can be retrieved by sending a GET request to `https://api.digitallinguistics.io/languages/17`; or a lexicon can be added to the database by sending a PUT request to `https://api.digitallinguistics.io/lexicons`.
-Each type of resource is given its own *collection* (the first part of the path after the domain, e.g. `languages` or `lexicons`).
+Each type of resource is given its own *collection* (the first part of the path after the domain and version number, e.g. `languages` or `lexicons`).
 The following table shows the URL format for each type of resource, where items in {brackets} are variables that should be replaced with resource IDs.

 Resource    | URL Format
 ----------- | ----------